K-State Recognized by the Carnegie Foundation as a Community-Engaged University

 "The Community Engagement designation is a powerful affirmation that Kansas State University remains committed to its Land-Grant mission in the 21st century," said Procter.
 "Being designated as an engaged university is a recognition that K-State's engagement and outreach work continues to help Kansans and communities worldwide address their significant and challenging issues."

 Additionally, the classification will encourage continued and sustained growth in the area of community engagement.
-In 2015, all universities currently classified as engaged universities, will be required to resubmit an updated application.

 "The self-evaluation required for the submission of the Carnegie application helped sharpen our awareness of both the strengths and weaknesses of K-State's engagement activities," said Otis.